montsebenito/Flower_Image_Classifier/README.md

 ### Data

-The dataset used is [Oxford Flowers 102](https://www.tensorflow.org/datasets/catalog/oxford_flowers102) includes 102 different types of flowers, with ~20 images per flower to train on.
+The dataset used is [Oxford Flowers 102](https://www.tensorflow.org/datasets/catalog/oxford_flowers102) and it includes 102 different types of flowers, with ~20 images per flower to train on.